MiBiPreT/mibiscreen/README.dev.md

 This will create the release on github and automatically trigger:

-1. The [publish.yml workflow](../../.github/workflows/publish.yml) which will build the package and publish it on PyPI
+1. The `.github/workflows/publish.yml` workflow which will build the package and publish it on PyPI
 1. The Zenodo-Github integration into making a snapshot of your repository and sticking a DOI on it and adding the new version to the main Zenodo entry for your software at [10.5281/zenodo.10878799](https://doi.org/10.5281/zenodo.10878799)